mdileepkumar438/PDE4430_CW1/README.md

 ### Task 4: Implementing Vaccum Cleaning Behaviour with maximum accelerations and form a grid path

-This Task is mainly focused on the covering the `window` in a `Grid` path, Using the Pre-defined coordinates.
+This Task is mainly focused on the covering the `Turtlesim window` in a `Grid` path, Using the Pre-defined coordinates.
 The launch file [Vacuum_cleaner.launch](https://github.com/mdileepkumar438/PDE4430_CW1/blob/main/launch/Vacuum_cleaner.launch)

 For program reference : [Vacuum_cleaner.py](https://github.com/mdileepkumar438/PDE4430_CW1/blob/main/scripts/vacuum_cleaner.py)